eli-rosee/paper_and_scissors/README.md

 A silly little multiplayer game where you run around as a piece of paper and throw scissors at each other.

-That's it.
+That's literally it.
 That's the game.

 ## Incredibly Low Res Gameplay Gif